aadegoke74/aa.github.io/README.md

 **Experience/Skills**
 A results-driven Product Manager with a commitment to user-centric product development, leveraging data analytics and agile methodologies to drive business growth.
 - Conduct comprehensive market research and competitor analysis, resulting in a 10% increase in market share.
+Using Helium 10 and Keepa data analytics tools to inform my judgement.
 - Implement agile methodologies, boosting product development efficiency by 25%.
 - Collaborate with stakeholders to prioritize features based on customer needs, enhancing customer retention by 10%.
 - Manage product budgets and resources effectively, maximizing ROI.